Why study at Barts and The London?

 90 per cent or 9/10 overall, with at least three subjects at 5 units.
 A minimum of six subjects must be studied Bagrut with 90 per cent or 9/10 overall, with at least three subjects at 5 units.
 A minimum of six subjects must be studied.

 Singapore Integrated Programme Cambridge A levels (SIPCAL) at AAA at H2 level including 2 science subjects (Chemistry, Biology, Physics or Maths).

 Qualifications we do not accept

-We do not accept vocational or applied A Levels, the BTEC Level 3 Diploma (120 credits), the BTEC Level 3 Extended Diploma (180 credits), the Access to HE Diploma or the Advanced Diploma, Foundation, pre-medical/dental programmes or access courses from any other institution.
+We do not accept vocational or applied A levels, the BTEC Level 3 Diploma (120 credits), the BTEC Level 3 Extended Diploma (180 credits), the Access to HE Diploma or the Advanced Diploma, or foundation, pre-medical/dental programmes or access courses from any other institution.